arvicxyz/coding-challenge-app/README.md

 - Your choices should be explained in a README.md or in code comments

 Our suggestions:
-- A date when user previously visited, shown in the list header
+- A date when user previously visited, shown in the list header.
 - Save the last screen that the user was on.
 When the app restores, it should present the user with that screen.

 You can save other data.
 Add any supporting information in the same manner as above.